NullVoxPopuli/package-majors/README.md

 # polaris-starter

+The goal of this project is to be a quick way to get started with _Polaris_, the next edition of Ember.

+Leading up to an _Edition_, the pit of incoherence can be quite deep, as there are lots of moving parts leading up to the solidification of what is in an Edition.

+This project is your one-stop-shop for features and patterns expected to be a part of of _Polaris_.

+The demo app contained in this repo is deployed here: https://polaris-starter.pages.dev/

+Below, you'll find the default README content for new ember projects.

+---

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.